+Availability

-Availability Is the land in single ownership?
-No Site ownership status?
+Is the land in single ownership?
+No

+Site ownership status?
 A number of landowners.

 Legal constraints?
 None known.

-Is there market interest in the site?
-The Call for Sites Questionnaire states that the site has not been marketed and that the landowners have agreed terms with a national developer.
-When would the site be available for development?
-The site could become available 2021-2031
+Is there market The Call for Sites Questionnaire states that the site has not been

+interest in the marketed and that the landowners have agreed terms with a national

+site? developer.

+When would the

+site be available

+for The promoter indicates the site could become available 2021-2031.

+development?
-Achievability Phasing and delivery of the development The first dwellings be completed on site 2021-2026 Development period (25 years) Annual dwelling completions (400) Phasing (i.e. number of dwellings in each year, allowing for building up to that rate for larger sites) Are there any market factors that would significantly affect deliverability?
-Unknown

-Are there any There are significant Infrastructure requirements/ costs associated cost factors with the development of the site as it is located in a rural location. that would Including significant road, drainage, and servicing costs as well as significantly planning obligations.
-In particularly this site would require a affect comprehensive Transport assessment, Flood management, air deliverability? quality and noise plan and community infrastructure programme.
-Could issues With difficulty and this is not a site/development which is in the identified be ownership of one client, the site requires substantial infrastructure overcome? investment.
-For strategic scale sites (new settlements and large urban Economic viability? extensions) much depends upon the extent, cost and phasing of the infrastructure to be funded by the development, the amount of housing that can actually be accommodated on site, and the timing of its provision in relation to that of the accompanying infrastructure.
+Achievability Phasing and delivery of the development The promoter has provided the following information: The first dwellings be completed on site 2021-2026 Development period: 25 years Annual dwelling completions: 400 Are there any market factors that would significantly affect deliverability?
+Unknown Are there any cost factors There are significant Infrastructure requirements/ costs associated with the development of the site as it is located in a rural location. that would Including significant road, drainage, and servicing costs as well as significantly planning obligations.
+In particularly this site would require a affect deliverability? comprehensive Transport assessment, Flood management, air quality and noise plan and community infrastructure programme.
+Could issues With difficulty and this is not a site/development which is in the identified be overcome? ownership of one client, the site requires substantial infrastructure investment.
+Economic viability?
+For strategic scale sites (new settlements and large urban extensions) much depends upon the extent, cost and phasing of the infrastructure to be funded by the development, the amount of housing that can actually be accommodated on site, and the timing of its provision in relation to that of the accompanying infrastructure.
 Such variables are currently unknown or unclear and so the viability of such sites cannot be appraised at this time.